The President of the Federation Internationale de Football Association (FIFA), Dr. Joao Havelange, has revealed?

 Script is copyright Reuters Limited.
 All rights reserved

-The announcement was made in London on Thursday (13 May) and simultaneously in New York.
-The programme will be sponsored by the Coca-Cola Company and is the first of its kind between a world-wide company and an international sports governing body.
+The announcement was made simultaneously in London and New York on Thursday (13 May).
+The programme will be sponsored by the Coca Cola Company and is the first if its kind between a world-wide business organisation and an international sports governing body.

-The first three million dollars (GBP 1.7 million sterling) will go directly to FIFA for the implementation of two programmes.
+Speaking in London, Dr. Havelange said that the first three million dollars (DBP 1.7 million sterling) will go directly to FIFA for the implementation of two programmes.

-Dr. Havelane announced the formation of the first world youth tournament - a competition to give Third World countries a greater chance to participate in international football.
-The tournament will first be held in Tunisia in 1977 and will be run every two years.
-In effect it will constitute a "mini World Cup" with six European, three South American, two Central American, two Asian, two African and the host nation taking part.
+The first is a "mini World Cup" to be held every two years.
+In the form of a world youth tournament, it will give Third World countries a greater chance to participate in international football.
+The first competition will be held in Tunisia in 1977, with six European, three South American, two Central American and Caribbean, two Asian, two African and the host nation taking part.

-The second is a development programme extending over three years and benefiting close to a hundred countries.
+The second venture is a development programme extending over three years and benefiting close to 100 countries.